Syngenta Corn Class Action Update: June 23, 2017

-BRE Law and Chris are extremely proud to protect the interests of local farmers.
-If you are a corn producer, farmer, or have a general interest in learning more about the class action lawsuit, please visit the Class Action website.
+The BRE Law team is extremely proud to protect the interests of local farmers.
+If you are a corn producer, farmer, or have a general interest in learning more about the class action lawsuit, please contact us or visit the Class Action website.